bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 ### Technical format
 * Must create a twine, and upload to a specified location on github.com.

+### Formal constraints
+* Text must be written with English
 * Pages must contain at least one hyperlink
 * Must contain the following types of hyperlinks:
-  - Perform an action.
+  - Link for performing an action.
-  - Describe a physical space (real or imagined).
+  - Link to a page that describes a physical space (real or imagined).

-### Formal constraints
+  - Link that describes a character.
+  - Link that progresses you through the plot (can also be any of the other types of links).
+* Assessment emphasis is not placed on styling, layout, and color.
+You are free to style as desired through CSS and related methods allowed in the Twine.
+Please ensure there is enough contrast between text, background, and links to maintain readability.
+All default style options are acceptable for submission.

 ## Steps to completion
 1. Propose at least three story concepts